 At HSU, Katharina engages in the research project “Solidarity through Security?
 Discourses, Interactions and Practices of European Solidarity in the Field of Security” (ZUSE for short) funded by the Federal Ministry of Education and Research.
 ZUSE is a joint research project of the Institute for Peace Research and Security Policy at the University of Hamburg (IFSH), the University of Tübingen, and HSU.

 As part of ZUSE, the HSU project team focusses on the relevance of security-related imaginaries of Europe in everyday contexts, asking: in which social processes are imaginaries of »(in-)security« and togetherness produced?
 How do they articulate in everyday experiences?
 How do they change?

 To answer these questions the project team looks at an empirical field that is particularly marked by conflicts between ideals of European solidarity and togetherness on the one hand, and European security interests on the other: places of first arrival in Europe for refugees from the Global South.
-In an asymmetric multi-sited research design, Katharina will conduct ethnographic research in places at Europe’s topographical centre (Rhine-Ruhr-Maas region in Germany, Belgium and the Netherlands) as well as at its topographical periphery (Lesvos, Lampedusa and the Canary Islands).
+In 2022 Katharina conducted ethnographic research at Europe’s topographical periphery at the Moldovan-Ukrainian border, in Chisinau, Moldova, and in rural Romania, as well as in Athens, on Lesvos, and Chios, Greece.